Role Bias in Diffusion Models: Diagnosing and Mitigating through Intermediate Decomposition: Results

 \subsection{Ablation}

+\textbf{Active/passive intermediates do not manifest role bias}.
+As shown in Fig.~\ref{fig:intermediate_role_bias_main}, intermediate compositions achieve negative $\beta$, indicating that they do not suffer from the role bias seen in rare compositions.
+For instance, DALL-E 3 and SDXL obtain $\boldsymbol{\beta} = -11.8$ and $-7.7$ on intermediates (e.g., ``mouse chasing boy''), respectively.
+This confirms correct action direction without defaulting to the reversed prompt (``boy chasing mouse'').
+Notably, Table~\ref{tab:intermediate_generalization} and Fig.~\ref{fig:intermediate_role_bias_main} show that both intermediate and their reversed counterpart (i.e, $c_I^{rev}$) exhibit small or negative $\boldsymbol{beta}$ (e.g., DALL-E 3: -11.8 vs. -9.9).
+This contrasts with rare/frequent pairs, where $\beta$ remains large and asymmetric.

-\textbf{Ablation.} Table~\ref{tab:ablation_freq_rare} demonstrates that active compositions outperform passive ones, with their combination achieving the best score (7.9) at $\lambda=5$.
-Increasing active intermediates' weight reduces frequency bias, improving overall VQAScore by 4.1 points when $\lambda$ increases from 1 to 5.
+\textbf{$\lambda$ ablation.} Table~\ref{tab:ablation_freq_rare} demonstrates that active compositions are slightly more effective compared to passive compositions, with their combination achieving the best score (7.9) at $\lambda=5$.
+Increasing the weight of active intermediates reduces role bias, improving the overall VQAScore by 4.1 points when $\lambda$ increases from 1 to 5.
 Active intermediates help overcome strong prior associations, enabling rare subjects to bind correctly to active roles.
-Figure~\ref{fig:ablation_example} shows higher weights allow subjects (e.g., mouse) to demonstrate proper chasing behavior with clear directional intent and positioning.
-Similarly, with higher $\lambda$, astronaut gradually assumes the correct position and role.
-These results confirm that active/passive intermediates effectively reduce bias and enable rare compositions.
-To further evaluate the effectiveness of intermediate compositions and assess bias in T2I models, we directly train on Rare/Freq images generated by DALLE (i.e. ``mouse chasing cat''/``cat chasing mouse'').
-We observe that FT Inter is significantly preferred by humans (Fig.~\ref{fig:human_direct_comparison}).
-Similarily Fig.~\ref{fig:ablation_example} shows FT Freq/Rare defaults to frequent composition due which is expected as both freq/rare prompts generate \textit{frequent} composition.
+Figure~\ref{fig:ablation_example} shows that higher weights allow subjects (e.g., mouse) to demonstrate proper chasing behavior with clear directional intent and positioning.
+Similarly, with a higher $\lambda$, the astronaut gradually assumes the correct position and role.
+These results confirm that active/passive intermediates effectively reduce bias and enable rare composition generation.

+\textbf{Fine-tuning on Freq/Rare directly is ineffective.} To further evaluate the effectiveness of intermediate compositions and assess bias in T2I models, we directly train on Rare/Freq images generated by DALL-E 3 (i.e. ``mouse chasing cat''/``cat chasing mouse'').
+We observe that ReBind is significantly preferred by humans (Fig.~\ref{fig:human_direct_comparison}).
+Similarly, Fig.~\ref{fig:ablation_example} shows FT Freq/Rare defaults to frequent composition due which is expected as both freq/rare prompts generate \textit{frequent} composition.
-\textbf{Generalization on Frequent Compositions.} FT-Inter shows improvement on rare compositions (e.g., ``mouse chasing cat'') using intermediate compositions that preserve the rare directional relationship.
-This raises the question: \textit{Does optimizing for rare directions harm the model's ability to generate frequent ones?} Evaluation on frequent compositions (detailed in supp) shows intermediate fine-tunign does not hurt the performance significantly.
-Qualitative analysis confirms our model maintains accurate role binding in both directions, suggesting that teaching rare relationships doesn't compromise performance on common scenarios.